cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 ## Rotate Target Service Credentials

-In this section, you get to see how an application using Secretless deals with credential rotation.
+In this section, you get to see how an application using the Secretless Broker deals with credential rotation.
 These are the steps you wil take to rotate the credentials of the dabatase:
 + update the application-user DB-credentials in the vault
 + wait for the update to take effect